achoudhury4927/guess-me-smart-contract/README.md

 ## Acknowledgement

-@FronzenFire#8389 On the Dail Gwei Discord explaining hows bots can attack this contract and suggesting ZK-Proofs
+@FronzenFire#8389 On the Daily Gwei Discord explaining hows bots can attack this contract and suggesting ZK-Proofs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>